Answers to the Index questions automatically justify to the Top of page.

 Return to topThe DPS3 defaults into FSK Caller ID for North American

 and European telephony.
-So, if you are not getting calls,
+So, if you are not getting

-company is not sending Caller ID information.
+phone company is not sending Caller ID information.

-Depends on if you just want to protect the first line
+Depends on if you just want to protect the first LINE

-If you have a 2-line phone and only want to block the
+If you have a 2-LINE phone and only want to block the

-first line then you only need:
+first LINE then you only need:

 one DPS3 using a RJ-14 Four CONDUCTOR phone cable shown

-here with black, red, green, yellow conductors inside the
+here with black, red, green, yellow conductors inside

 black conductors, will bypass the DPS3 system.